"The Meaning of Life": 10 Popular Answers That Don't Fully Work

 Some folks say “what is the meaning of life?” is a dumb question, and we should basically shut up and stop asking.

-Their basic idea is that asking about the meaning of life is something like asking “what do triangles smell like?” or “how tall is math?”
-In other words, there are silly questions.
-Folks think the question of the meaning of life is something like those.
+Their basic idea is that asking about the meaning of life is something like asking “what do circles smell like?” or “how tall is math?”
+In other words, the idea is that the questions themselves don't make sense.

 2) Just Live! | “Don’t think about it!”

 We’ve all heard it: the meaning of life is to live!

-Life, according to these folks, is meant to be lived.
+Life, according to this answer, is meant to be lived.
 So, dance!
 Sing!
 Hang out with friends!
 Eat!
 Drink!
 Work!
 Party!
-Just do stuff, in other words.
+Just "do stuff."

-Folks in this camp aren’t necessarily anti-intellectual, strictly speaking.
+Folks in this camp aren’t always necessarily anti-intellectual, strictly speaking.
 They aren’t against thinking about anything.
-(That would be a position that requires a certain amount of thinking.)
-They’re just usually against thinking about this kind of stuff.
-There is meaning to life, according to this perspective.
-It’s just found by doing stuff, not by thinking about it.
+(That position would require a certain amount of thinking.)
+They’re just usually against thinking about this.

 3) It’s subjective | “Do whatever you want!”